Lecture notes on ridge regression: Simulations

+Plug in the employed parametrization of $\mathbf{\Sigma}$, which gives: $[\bbeta (\lambda)]_j = j (j + 50 \lambda)^{-1} (\bbeta)_j$.
 Hence, the larger the covariate's variance (corresponding to the larger $j$), the larger its ridge regression coefficient estimate.
-Ridge regression thus prefers (among a set of covariates with comparable effect sizes) those with larger variances.
+Ridge regression thus prefers, among a set of covariates with comparable effect sizes, those with larger variances.